NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (2) The ARA’s Circle of Circles shall be known as the Arctic Circle of Circles, and shall be composed of the following five peer Circle Groups:

-(3) The Arctic Stewardship Circle Group;
+    (a) The Arctic Stewardship Circle Group;

-(2) The Climate Monitoring and Science Circle Group;
+    (b) The Climate Monitoring and Science Circle Group;

-(3) The Arctic Communities Circle Group;
+    (c) The Arctic Communities Circle Group;

-(4) The Adaptation Circle Group; and
+    (d) The Adaptation Circle Group; and

-(5) The Staffing and Logistics Circle Group.
+    (e) The Staffing and Logistics Circle Group.

-(6) Membership within each peer Circle Group shall reflect a balance of regional expertise, lived experience, and scientific, technical, logistical, or other relevant skills groups.
+(3) Membership within each peer Circle Group shall reflect a balance of regional expertise, lived experience, and scientific, technical, logistical, or other relevant skills groups.

-(7) Each peer Circle Group shall include Indigenous representation as a standing requirement.
+(4) Each peer Circle Group shall include Indigenous representation as a standing requirement.

-(8) The ARA’s Shared Wisdom Council shall be composed of the following:
+(5) The ARA’s Shared Wisdom Council shall be composed of the following:

-(9) One delegate from each of the five peer Circle Groups;
+    (a) One delegate from each of the five peer Circle Groups;

-(2) One representative from each of the Premiers’ offices of the Yukon, Northwest Territories, and Nunavut;
+    (b) One representative from each of the Premiers’ offices of the Yukon, Northwest Territories, and Nunavut;

-(3) One representative citizen residing in the territories of Canada, chosen by civic lottery;
+    (c) One representative citizen residing in the territories of Canada, chosen by civic lottery;

-(4) One representative Arctic specialized climatologist; and
+    (d) One representative Arctic specialized climatologist; and

-(5) One representative from the Parliament of Canada.
+    (e) One representative from the Parliament of Canada.

 ### Section 340: Accountability